 The difference is that in physics, these relationships are well-studied and stable.
 In AI systems, we're often guessing at the relationship, and it changes as the model learns.

 What's interesting is that this framing makes the limitations more obvious.
-When I think "I'm building a test," I expect it to tell me definitively whether something passed or failed.
-When I think "I'm testing a hypothesis about what matters," I'm primed to look for evidence that my hypothesis is wrong.
+Thinking "I'm building a test" creates an expectation of definitive pass/fail.
+Thinking "I'm testing a hypothesis about what matters" primes you to look for evidence that the hypothesis is wrong.

 What I'm Still Figuring Out